-Kindergarten students eat lunch in the Waterford dining hall, which offers a variety of healthy dining options for students who choose to purchase lunch.
+Kindergarten students eat lunch in the Lower School Dining Hall.
+The Dining Hall offers a variety of healthy dining options for students who choose to purchase.
 Lunch is a social time for students to interact with classmates and develop interpersonal skills.

 One of the favorite Waterford Kindergarten traditions is Books & Bears.
 Every Kindergarten student receives a teddy bear at the beginning of the school year.
 These teddy bears accompany students to reading and rest times and serve as a source of inspiration for many classroom activities.
 Other favorite Kindergarten traditions include the butterfly project, Time Machine days, Critter Corner, and more.

-Waterford Kindergarten students benefit from spending 30 minutes a day in a computer lab with a technology specialist.
+Waterford Kindergarten students benefit from spending time weekly in the computer and iPad labs with a technology specialist.

 The Waterford Institute’s software also provides teachers with a real-time assessment tool to monitor student progress.

-Students meet with art and science specialists for 45 minutes, two times per week.
+Students also meet with art and science specialists each week.
 Longer class periods give specialists the time to engage students in hands-on art projects and science experiments.